k-sophia/CTF/Target_Cyber_Defense/Tier1/D7_Endpoints_and_Exfiltration.md

 ### Analyzing ps.txt

-Next, the focus shifted to `ps.txt`to idenitfy executable files associated witht he USER and PID found earlier.
+Next, the focus shifted to `ps.txt`to identify executable files associated with the USER and PID found earlier.

 The file `ps.txt` was opened in a text editor.